VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Related Work

 \section{Related Work}

+\taggedpara{Supporting VCR requests from accountless consumers} Until now, the only means of authenticating accountless consumers have been {\em ad hoc}. \cite{pavur2019gdparrrrr} reports that such means may require one or more of: device cookies, government-issued IDs, signed and witnessed statements, utility bills, credit card numbers, or participation in a phone interview.
+However, these mechanisms are burdensome for consumers.
+Furthermore, they are insecure (as shown in~\cite{pavur2019gdparrrrr,cagnazzo2019gdpirated,di2019personal,boniface2019security}), error prone (due to the manual processing) and privacy-invasive due to the additional information collected.
+In contrast, \sys allows consumers to submit \vcr{s} in a secure and private manner without requiring any human interaction on the server side.

-\textbf{Security of GDPR Subject Access Requests.} As explained in Section~\ref{sec:background}, the GDPR and CCPA grant subjects the rights to request access to their personal data collected by businesses, by submitting a \vcr{} or Subject Access Request (SAR).
+\taggedpara{Security of GDPR Subject Access Requests} As described in Section~\ref{sec:background}, the GDPR and CCPA grant subjects the rights to request access to their personal data collected by businesses, by submitting a \vcr{} or Subject Access Request (SAR).
 Unfortunately, insecure (or easily circumventable) SAR verification practices open the door to potential leakage of personal data to unauthorized third parties.
 Prior work~\cite{cagnazzo2019gdpirated, di2019personal, pavur2019gdparrrrr} has investigated various social engineering techniques for bypassing existing SAR verification practices.

-For example, Cagnazzo et al.~\cite{cagnazzo2019gdpirated} demonstrated that an unauthorized adversary can abuse the functionality provided by a business to update a victim subject's address (for both email and residential addresses).
+Cagnazzo et al.~\cite{cagnazzo2019gdpirated} demonstrated that an unauthorized adversary can abuse the functionality provided by a business to update a victim subject's email and residential addresses.
 The adversary could then request access to \emph{``their''} data from this new address.
 Out of 14 organizations tested, 10 gave out personal information and 7 of these contained sensitive data.

-Di Martino et al.~\cite{di2019personal} investigated the use of address spoofing techniques (e.g., using \texttt{subject@protonmaíl.com} to spoof the owner of \texttt{subject@protonmail.com}), as well as more sophisticated techniques such as manipulation of identity card images.
-They found that 15 out of 41 organizations with manual verification processes leaked personal data.
+Di Martino et al.~\cite{di2019personal} investigated the use of address spoofing techniques (e.g., using homoglyphs), as well as more sophisticated techniques such as manipulation of identity card images.
+It was found that 15 out of 41 organizations with manual verification processes leaked personal data.
 The remaining 14 organizations required an account-based login, which was impervious to such attacks, but is not available for the accountless consumers we consider in this work.